Fajar-RahmadJaya/KeyTik/README.md

 - **Operating System**: Windows only.

 ### How To Install AutoHotkey and Interception Driver Using Command Line
 Installing AutoHotkey and Interception driver can be a lot of work especially Interception driver.
 So i made this command line to make AutoHotkey and Interception driver installation easier.
-Here is how to do it:
+I also made video guide to do this, Check out [AutoHotkey and Interception Driver Command Line Installation Guide](https://youtu.be/-qKC3TkfDEo?si=mOG2LH9JQUBZoSMB).
+Here is step-by-step how to install AutoHotkey and Interception driver using command line:
 1. **Open Command Prompt as Administrator**
    - This step is required to install the Interception Driver.
 2. **Run the Command Below**